NicklasXYZ/TikzHashTableGenerator/README.md

 # Specify the complete hash function and thus the probing strategy
 hash_function = lambda k, i: (((7 * k  + 4) % size) + i) % size

-# Create the hashtable and supply the hash function as an argument
+# Create the hash table and supply the hash function as an argument
 hashtable = HashTableRenderer(size = size, hash_function = hash_function)

 # Insert all the keys